Siddhi-Takawade/Airplane-crashes-Data-visualization/README.md

 - Total number of people involved in a year

-The (Yearly Fatalities, Total accidents by types of flight, Yearly Military vs Passenger flight crashes) keys contain interesting interactive plots, snippets of which are attached to this repository.
+The (Yearly Fatalities, Total accidents by types of flight, Yearly Military vs Passenger flight crashes) keys contain interesting interactive plots, snippets of which are attached to this repository under [Data](https://github.com/Siddhi-Takawade/Airplane-crashes-Data-visualization/tree/main/Data) folder.
 To experience interacting with these plots, [view in notebook](https://colab.research.google.com/drive/19tI4Md2NdGyfTNqvX6sTX-8fUJGWcd7A?usp=sharing)